bscotch/typescript-template/README.md

 1. Remove any stuff from the template that you don't care about.
 (You can do this at any time.)
 1. Commit all your changes: `git add -A; git commit`
 1. Push your commit: `git push -u origin develop` (the `-u` lets you just run `git push` without the other arguments from here on)
+1. Make sure you have a `main` branch if you are going to use the versioning commands: `git branch main`

 ### Begin coding!